markwomack/MotorAndEncoderManager/projects/microbit/README.md

 endeavored to keep the cost under $100 US dollars, including the micro:bit board.
 Most of the items are sourced through [Sparkfun](https://www.sparkfun.com/) as it makes it easier to get everything from one place.
-I don't get any kickbacks from Sparkfun, I just think they are a great source for electronic and robotic components.
+I don't get any kickbacks from Sparkfun, I just think they are a great source for electronic and robotic components, and they have almost everything you need for this project.
 You are free to buy these parts from someplace else.
-Some are specific to Sparkfun (like the motor driver), so if you substitute for something else you'll probably need to do some extra work.
+Some are specific to Sparkfun (like the motor driver), so if you substitute for something else you'll probably need to do some extra work (but that is always part of the fun!).

 - [micro:bit kit](https://www.sparkfun.com/products/17288) - In case you don't already
   have a micro:bit, this kit will get you started. ($18.50)